Why Worry Your Life Away? There’s a Better Way!

 - Post the serenity prayer where you can read it daily.
 Grant me the serenity to accept what I cannot change, the courage to change what I can, and the wisdom to know the difference.

 - Contain your worrying thoughts by disciplining yourself to only worry while sitting in a particular spot.
 Choose an uncomfortable Worry Chair.
-Sit there until you are ready to focus on something productive.
+Sit there until you are ready to focus on something productive

 - Practice optimistic thinking.
 Ask yourself, “What is the best that could happen?